Types of Networks Explained: LAN, WAN, MAN, and More

 Somewhere between LAN and MAN lies the Campus Area Network (CAN), which connects multiple buildings on a university, business, or hospital campus.
 It’s optimized for internal communication and supports wired and wireless traffic.

 Unlike MANs, which may involve service providers, CANs are usually managed by a single organization and built with extensive networking equipment, including routers, Types of Network Switches, and firewalls.
+Switches such as the Cisco WS-C4506-E Switch Chassis play a key role in large CAN deployments.

 Storage Area Network (SAN) – For Data Storage Systems